Saying 'Yes' to The Fool Tarot Card: When the Impossible Becomes the Inevitable

 The voice of our highest selves is always sharing, we’re just not always ready to listen.

-For ages, I had hope that my desire to follow my creativity would be satisfied through hobbies.
+For ages, I had hoped that my desire to follow my creativity would be satisfied through hobbies.
 I feared that I’d have no future without a corporate employer.
 When I started to regularly practice the Tarot, it most certainly wasn’t a job training exercise, I was having an identity crisis.

 And still, it wasn’t until COVID hit and made it impossible for me to pursue my plan B that I took the leap and said yes to Sea Tarot.